Nilupul96/news_app/README.md

 ## Features

-Sure, here's a more professional and polished version of the README.md file for News4U:

-markdown
-Copy code
-# News4U

-News4U is a cutting-edge news application built using Flutter with a clean architecture approach.
-This application leverages RapidAPI to deliver the latest and most popular news to your fingertips.
-With a sleek design, smooth animations, and a range of features, News4U offers an exceptional news-reading experience.

-## Features

 - **Popular News**: Stay informed with the most popular news articles from around the globe.
 - **Category Filtering**: Browse news by categories such as Sports, Technology, Business, and more.
 - **Light and Dark Themes**: Customize your reading experience with light and dark theme options.